StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/README.md

-# Ascom Alpacha Switch and Dome Board ESP32
+# Ascom Alpacha Switch, Dome, CoverCalibrator Board ESP32

 Do you have a remote observatory?
 This board is made for you!
 The Ascom-compatible WiFi board using the Alpaca protocol is here!